Alexander-Infante/Alexander-Infante/README.md

 # Alexander C. Infante
+Hi, I'm Alexander - I'm a Senior Software Development Engineer in Test at PennyMac.
+I primarily use Node.js with GraphQL and a variety of testing tools, inlcuing Jest, to ensure the reliability of various APIs and platforms.

-Hi, I'm Alexander - my GitHub profile is full of my open source contributions, projects I've been working on that are public, and other random things I've been interested in working on.
+My GitHub profile is full of my open source contributions, projects I've been working on that are public, and other random things I've been interested in working on.
 I'm a Southern California native, having grown up in the suburbs right on the border of Los Angeles County/ Orange County.

 I also have a personal website where I write about my experiences with certain tech stacks in hopes to help others get started.
 Feel free to check it out!